 I hate cleaning.
 I really, really hate it.
 Chances are you do too since it’s time we could instead be spending doing something we actually love.

-Thankfully there are other ways to reduce cleaning time, and simplify your life, so you can get your house clean faster, leaving you more time for the things you would rather be doing.
+Thankfully there are plenty of ways to reduce cleaning time, and simplify your life, so you can get your house cleaned faster, leaving you more time for the things you would rather be doing.

-11 Ways to Reduce Cleaning Time at Home
+7 Ways to Reduce Cleaning Time at Home

 1. Create a Cleaning Schedule

-If you have cleaning schedule in place, you will stay on top of the regular cleaning chores.
-This way you won’t end up playing catch up with a mega clean up once it all builds up, as it so often does once the weekend rolls around.
+If you have a cleaning schedule in place, you will stay on top of the regular cleaning chores.
+This way you won’t end up playing catch-up with a mega clean-up once it all builds up, as it so often does once the weekend rolls around.